cabouman/svmbir/docs/source/pypi.rst

 Upload package to PyPI with MacOS
 ---------------------------------

-Developer can follow following instruction to upload package to PyPI
+Developers can follow the following instructions to upload the svmbir package to PyPI

  1. Change to svmbir directory.